mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 1:00:05

-Simplify, unify; that is what is called *harmonious*.
+And then, completely simplified, unified: that is what is called *harmonious*.
 Or ‘regulating’; we use the term regulating.
 Regulating is not to destroy, not to move from one to another.
 Regulating means that you know all things, many things around us.
 First, accept [them].
 And [then], how to *arrange* them; how to use the circumstances; the sensory system, movement system, and also the brain-nerve system, whatever it is.
 And then, let's sit down in the core of your total personality.
 That is [Buddha Nature](glossary#buddha-nature).

 And then this total personality, which is called [Buddha](glossary#buddha), is completely perfect, all-pervading.
 [Dogen Zenji](glossary#dogen) says, “The origin of the way is perfect and all-pervading.”
 [It is] manifesting the original nature of existence.
 If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain system, nervous system – very naturally, you can practice [samadhi](glossary#samadhi), you can offer yourself into [zazen] and you can practice [egolessness](glossary#egolessness).
 And also, you can do something without any design on expecting a reward.
 That is perfect, harmonious life.
 That is peaceful life.